 From R500 a month you can enjoy access to a wide range of funds, offering you both local and international investment options.
 With no lock-in period, unit trusts give you plenty of choice and flexibility.
 Invest in one or more of our unit trusts today, and start saving towards your financial goals.

 What is a Unit Trust?

-A unit trust gives easy, cost-effective access to blue chip companies via shares, property and bonds, which are not usually available to direct investors with relatively smaller amounts to invest.
+A unit trust gives easy, cost-effective access to assets such as shares, listed property and bonds, which are not usually available to direct investors with relatively smaller amounts to invest.
 The fund manager is responsible for diversifying your investment to protect it from being too exposed to a potential fall of a single asset.

 Watch the video

 A tax-free unit trust works largely the same as a standard unit trust, except that you don’t pay any tax on your interest or dividends earned, and capital gains are tax free too.
 This means you don’t pay tax on the growth of your investment, which makes it a far more effective way to reach your goals.